 After the decontamination steps (metabaR and gruinard) and removing specific, uninformative ASVs (as listed above), the total number of species assigned to 12S was 39, distributed in 20 orders and 22 families.
 Of these 39 species, only four had been previously recorded for the site (Table S1).
 For 16S, the total number of taxa assigned to species was 2 625, distributed in 45 phyla and 335 families.

-We have also noticed some dubious taxonomic assignments.
+We also noticed some dubious taxonomic assignments.
 For example, for the 12S primer, we had one hit for Fundulus diaphanus, which is a species of killifish native to the northeast of North America.
 However, the californian species F. parvipinnis has been previously documented in Topanga by lab members sampling at the site.
 Similarly, there were two hits for Phoxinus phoxinus, which has a European distribution with a closely related North American counterpart, P. eos, although this species has not been identified in collections from Topanga lagoon.
 Another dubious identification occurred for two species of Odontesthes, O. incisa and O. smitti, which were among the most abundant hits in our dataset but are native to the southwest Atlantic.
-These two species, however, are relatives of topsmelt (Atherinops affinis), commonly found in coastal lagoons and estuaries in California (Table S1).
+These two species, however, are South American relatives of topsmelt (Atherinops affinis), commonly found in coastal lagoons and estuaries in California (Table S1).

-The Venn Diagram (Fig. 2) shows that even though sediment samples had lower numbers of reads overall (Figs. S2-3), they had the highest number of species recovered (12S primer: N=27, 19 unique; 16S primer: N=1 929, 1 178 unique).
+The Venn Diagram (Fig. 3) shows that even though the sediment protocol had lower numbers of reads overall (Figs. S2-3), they had the highest number of species recovered (12S primer: N=27, 19 unique; 16S primer: N=1 929, 1 178 unique).
 The species overlap between protocols for the 12S was only 1.2% (n=1), and for the 16S primer it was 3.5% (n=402).

-Species rarefaction curves also show that sediment samples are further from reaching saturation compared to water samples, both for 12S and 16S primers (Fig. 3), although there was more variation between the replicates for the 12S sediment samples.
-For 12S primer, there is a significant difference in the slope of the species curves between the sediment and no freezing protocols (Fig. 4), while for 16S, all pairwise comparisons between protocols showed significant differences.
+Species rarefaction curves also show that the sediment protocol is further from reaching saturation compared to both filtration protocols, for both the 12S and 16S primers (Fig. 4), although there was more variation between the replicates for the 12S sediment protocol.
+For the 12S primer, there is a significant difference in the slope of the species curves between the sediment and no freezing protocols (Fig. 5, Table 2), while for the 16S, all pairwise comparisons showed significant differences.

 Differential Abundance

+In the DESeq2 analysis, there was no significant difference between species abundance for the 12S primer in any of the protocols’ pairwise comparisons.
+In ALDEx2, the tidewater goby (E. newberryi) was the only species with an effect size > 1 in the comparisons of filtration protocols (NF and PF) against the sediment protocol, being underrepresented in the latter (Fig. 6).
+The proportion of overlap of the 95% CI of the effect size was not zero, but they were small nonetheless (NF: 0.010; PF: 0.014) (Table S4).

-For the 12S primer, there was no significant difference between species abundance for any of the protocols’ pairwise comparisons.
-For the 16S primer, there was no significant difference in comparison between the water protocols (pre- and no freezing).
-However, there were significant differences in the pairwise comparisons of water samples and sediment samples (Fig. 5, Tables S2-3).
-The top five differentially abundant species in the water protocols were representatives of the families Aphanizomenonaceae, Comamonadaceae and Flavobacteriaceae (in both pre- and no freezing); plus Hemiselmidaceae and Geminigeraceae (pre-freezing protocol only).
+In the case of the 16S primer, the DESeq2 analysis showed no significant difference in comparison between the filtration protocols (NF versus PF).
+However, there were significant differences in the pairwise comparisons between filtration protocols and sediment protocol (NF vs. Sed; PF vs. Sed; Fig. 6, Tables S2-3).
+The five most differentially abundant species with highest abundance in the filtration protocols, relative to the sediment, were representatives of the families Aphanizomenonaceae, Comamonadaceae and Flavobacteriaceae (in both NF and PF comparisons); and Hemiselmidaceae and Geminigeraceae (PF protocol only).
 These comprise groups of cyanobacteria (Aphanizomenonaceae) and algae (Hemiselmidaceae and Geminigeraceae), as well as environmental bacteria (Comamonadaceae and Flavobacteriaceae).